Strategy-proof allocation with outside option: Main results

-We point out two differences between Theorem \ref{thm1} and Theorem \ref{thm2}.
-First, Theorem \ref{thm2} relies on the assumption of a finite $ \a $, whereas Theorem \ref{thm1} actually does not rely on it.
-Theorem \ref{thm1} holds when $ \a $ is infinite, as long as relevant concepts are properly rephrased to deal with the measurability issue.\footnote{When $ \a $ is infinite, we assume that for every $ \succsim_i\in \r_i $ and every $ a\in \a $, all of $ \a(\succsim_i,a) $, $ \a(\succ_i,a) $ and $ \a(\sim_i,a) $ are measurable.
-A random allocation is a probability measure.
-A probability measure $ p' $ weakly stochastically dominates anothe probability measure $ p $ for agent $ i $ if, for all $ a\in \a $, $ p'[\a(\succsim_i, a)] \ge p[\a(\succsim_i, a)] $.
-Then the proof of Theorem \ref{thm1} remains as before as long as Richness and NI are assumed. } But Theorem \ref{thm2} relies on the fact that, with a finite $ \a $, starting with any preference profile $ \succsim_I $, by iteratively letting agents contract preferences, we can find a sequence of preference profiles $ (\succsim^1_I,\succsim^2_I,\ldots,\succsim^n_I) $ such that $ \succsim^1_I=\succsim_I $ and in $ \succsim^n_I $, for every $ i $, $ \a_i(\gg^n_i,\o_i)=\emptyset $.
+Theorem \ref{thm1} and Lemma \ref{thm2} both rely on the contraction-invariance property, which is implied by strategy-proofness in the presence of outside options.
+But they have two differences. \textit{First}, Theorem \ref{thm1} does not rely on the finiteness of $ \a $ (see Remark \ref{rmk:thm1:infinite}), but Lemma \ref{thm2} relies on it.
+With a finite $ \a $, starting with any preference profile $ \succsim_I $, by iteratively contracting agents' preferences, we can find a sequence of preference profiles $ (\succsim^1_I,\succsim^2_I,\ldots,\succsim^n_I) $ such that $ \succsim^1_I=\succsim_I $ and for every $ i $ in $ \succsim^n_I $, $ \a_i(\gg^n_i,\o_i)=\emptyset $.
 Obviously, the allocations found by any two strategy-proof mechanisms $ \psi $ and $ \psi' $ for every such $ \succsim^n_I $ are upper-equivalent.
-The essence of Theorem \ref{thm2} is that, if upper-equivalence in any preference profile implies welfare-equivalence, then, by contraction-invariance, the welfare-equivalence between $ \psi(\succsim^n_I) $ and $ \psi'(\succsim^n_I) $ implies upper-equivalence and therefore welfare-equivalence between $ \psi(\succsim^{n-1}_I) $ and $ \psi'(\succsim^{n-1}_I) $.
-By inductively applying this argument, we prove that for every $ \succsim_I $, $ \psi(\succsim_I) $ and $ \psi'(\succsim_I) $ are welfare-equivalent.
-Second, Theorem \ref{thm2} holds for strategy-proof mechanisms that need not to be IR, while Theorem \ref{thm1} requires IR.
-This is because Theorem \ref{thm1} relates agents' participation sizes to their welfare, but Theorem \ref{thm2} does not use agents' participation sizes.
+This is the starting point where we apply the assumption that upper-equivalence implies welfare-equivalence.
+By inductively applying this assumption and contraction-invariance, we can conclude that $ \psi(\succsim_I) $ and $ \psi'(\succsim_I) $ are welfare-equivalent. \textit{Second}, Lemma \ref{thm2} holds for strategy-proof mechanisms that are not IR, but Theorem \ref{thm1} requires IR.
+This is because Theorem \ref{thm1} relates agents' participation sizes to their welfare.
 As we have explained, an agent's participation size in an allocation does not contain information about his welfare unless IR is assumed.